parthiv-dev/decentralised-trading-platform/README.md

 ### 1. Backend (Smart Contracts)

-> **Tip:** We recommend the user to have at least 3 separate windows when setting up the local deployment:
+> **Tip:** We recommend that the user has at least 3 separate windows when setting up the local deployment:
 > - Setup Instructions (this page)
 > - A browser window with the MetaMask account open in full-window mode
 > - Terminal (with multiple tabs)